Free shore access

 This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

 Located at the foot of Cap de Creus lighthouse, Cala Jugadora is a superb rocky cove with crystal clear waters, protected by a marine reserve.
 While exploring its seagrass meadows and rocky drop-offs, you will encounter combers, starfish, seabreams and sometimes small moray eels.
-A great snorkeling if you are visiting Cap de Creus Natural Park!
+Great snorkeling awaits if you are visiting Cap de Creus Natural Park!

 Cala Culip, also famous for snorkeling, is located just across the road, about a 15-minute walk from Cala Jugadora.